 33. Pair up and quiz each other

 Students can use review questions provided in their textbooks, by their teacher, or that they come up with on their own.
-This is a great activity for early-finishers, and should be treated as part of the overall lesson.
+This is a great activity for early-finishers, and can be treated as part of the overall lesson.

 34. Play the ‘ABC Game’